Make it a smokefree home for your family this Ramadan

 “We are passionate about supporting everyone to get the right support to stop smoking as soon as possible.
 We know that smoking increases the risk of severe COVID as well as all the other health risks and costs.

-“The best time for someone to stop smoking is when they are about to break their usual routines, and it is absolutely the right time now as the Muslim community is preparing for the holy month of Ramadan.
+“The best time for someone to stop smoking is when they are about to break their usual routines, and it is absolutely the right time now as the Muslim community observes the holy month of Ramadan.

-“Ramadan is a challenging but rewarding month and stopping smoking in advance will help to ease withdrawals and cravings, getting your body and mind ready in preparation.
+“Ramadan is a challenging but rewarding month and stopping smoking altogether will help to ease withdrawals and cravings.
 The benefits to your health, creating a home free of smoke for your family and saving money, will put you in the best possible place to enjoy a smokefree Ramadan.
 With the help of your local stop smoking NHS service you can quit successfully and make this a special Ramadan for you and your family.”

 Benefits of a Smokefree Ramadan:

 - A month of not buying cigarettes means more money saved.
 Check out the savings calculator to see how much you can save.